ahve19/BerN02-Exercise-Workflows-and-FAIR-principles/README.md

 Grid size nx=128, Newton iterations to converge: 6
 ```

-Note the GMRES iteration count climbing steadily across Newton iterations (2 → 112): as $\Delta x \to$ smaller values, the Jacobian becomes increasingly ill-conditioned (its condition number scales like $\mathcal{O}(1/\Delta x)$ for this hyperbolic operator), so **unpreconditioned** GMRES needs more and more inner iterations on fine grids.
+Note the GMRES iteration count climbing steadily across Newton iterations: as $\Delta x \to$ smaller values, the Jacobian becomes increasingly ill-conditioned (its condition number scales like $\mathcal{O}(1/\Delta x)$ for this hyperbolic operator), so **unpreconditioned** GMRES needs more and more inner iterations on fine grids.
 This motivates Method 3.

 ---